jedisct1/libsodium-doc/libsodium_users/README.md

 ## Applications using libsodium

-Some applications using libsodium.
-Send a
-[pull request](https://github.com/jedisct1/libsodium-doc/blob/master/libsodium_users/README.md)
-to add yours to that list.
+Here are some applications using libsodium.
+Send a [pull request](https://github.com/jedisct1/libsodium-doc/blob/master/libsodium_users/README.md) to add yours to the list.

 * [Abot](https://abot.app): Anonymous messaging for Slack.
 * [Aspia Remote Desktop](https://github.com/aspia-org/remote-desktop): A remote